What is Fingerprinting?

 Hash Functions for Representing TLS Fingerprints

 Hashing algorithms, such as MD5, are commonly used to create a unique representation of a TLS fingerprint.
-These hash functions take the input of the client's TLS parameters and produce a fixed-length output, which serves as a unique identifier for the client.
-The hash value can be compared against a database of known TLS fingerprints to determine the identity of the client.
+These hash functions take the client's TLS parameters as input and produce a fixed-length output, which serves as a unique identifier for the client.
+The hash value can be compared against a database of known TLS fingerprints to help determine the identity of the client.

 Challenges with TLS fingerprinting

-TLS fingerprinting is not a foolproof method for identifying clients and their attributes and has several limitations that need to be considered.
+TLS fingerprinting is not a foolproof method for identifying clients and their attributes.
+It has several limitations that need to be considered.

 - False Positives: TLS fingerprinting relies on the assumption that the client's Client Hello packet uniquely identifies a connecting process by its TLS implementation.
-However, it is possible for a client to alter the Client Hello packet by customising TLS parameters which effects the Client Hello packet, which can result in a false positive identification.
-This makes it important to use multiple methods of identifying clients.
+However, it is possible for a client to alter the Client Hello packet by customising TLS parameters, which affects the Client Hello packet and can result in a false positive identification.
+This makes it important to use multiple methods for identifying clients.
 For example, Mercury takes into account destination ports to add additional context.

 - Forging of TLS Fingerprints: It is possible for attackers to deliberately forge or modify the information contained in their Client Hello packet to appear as a different client.
 This makes it difficult for fingerprinting tools to accurately identify the true identity of a client and can be used for malicious purposes, such as evading security measures or disguising the origin of an attack.